 - What sets you apart from your competitors?

-- What unique opinions do you have to share with the outside world?
+- Do you have unique opinions and ideas to share with the world?

 Consumers today are smart, and they want to be treated with respect.
 Win people’s brains in addition to their hearts.